Brynkir railway station

 Brynkir railway station was opened by the Carnarvonshire Railway on the western edge of the village of Bryncir, Gwynedd, Wales.

-The station was not heavily used, but it had two platforms and remained open until the line closed because it was a crossing place where the otherwise single track route became twin track for a short distance, it also had facilities for locomotives to replenish their water tanks.
+The station was not heavily used, but it had two platforms and remained open until the line closed because it was a crossing place where the otherwise single track route became twin track for a short distance.
+It also had facilities for locomotives to replenish their water tanks.

-An accident involving passengers occurred at the station on 6 September 1866, before formal opening.
+A derailment accident killed six passengers at the station on 6 September 1866, before formal opening.

-The station was host to a LMS caravan from 1935 to 1939.
+The station was host to an LMS caravan from 1935 to 1939.
 A camping coach was also positioned here by the London Midland Region from 1954 to 1955.

 The line and station closed on 7 December 1964 as recommended in the Beeching Report.